Exploring the Alphabet of English Idioms: A Journey through ‘W’

 Justifications:

 This is an idiom because it figuratively means to be cautious or vigilant, especially in situations where you might be at risk.
-The phrase uses "back" metaphorically to imply a need for awareness of potential threats or dangers, not referring to literally watching your back.
+The idiom uses "back" metaphorically to imply a need for awareness of potential threats or dangers, not referring to literally watching your back.

 Origin: